-In Book B through Book D (not including Book E), students first copy definitions for each word from the dictionary in the back of their books.
-The next exercise focuses on context clues as students fill in the blanks with the correct words; in books for grades three and four students also circle the context clue within the sentence.
+In book B through book D (not including book E), students first copy definitions for each word from the dictionary in the back of their books.
+The next exercise focuses on context clues as students fill in the blanks with the correct words; in Books C and D, for grades three and four, students also circle the context clue within the sentence.
 Students identify synonyms and antonyms and work with word relationships in the next two sections.
 There are still two more activities for each lesson!
 One of them uses a graphic organizer to work with words.
 For example, one graphic organizer presents a word web for students to identify words or phrases from the story that relate to a particular topic.
 The final activity is a puzzle of some sort that uses the words from that week’s list.
-Grade two exercises differ from those in the other two lower-level books.
+Book B exercises differ from those in the other two lower-level books.
 They are simpler with students doing such things as circling yes/no answers or selecting one of two answers by checking a box.
 They skip the graphic organizers, but they do include puzzles and some composition activities.

-Book E steps up the level of difficulty with more lessons and some activities more similar to those in Books F through K. However, it has puzzles, games, and drawing activities for the final lesson exercise rather than introducing a writing assignment.
+Book E steps up the level of difficulty for fifth graders with more lessons and some activities more similar to those in books F through K. However, it has puzzles, games, and drawing activities for the final lesson exercise rather than introducing a writing assignment.
 Books B through E each have three or four reviews and no assessments.
-You will need the separate text booklets for testing if you think it worthwhile to test.
+You will need the separate test booklets for testing if you think it worthwhile to test.

-Books F through K for grades six and up have been rewritten for better alignment with the Common Core State Standards.
-The improvements should appeal even to those who oppose the Common Core.
+Books F through K for grades six align fairly well with the Common Core State Standards, but they should appeal even to those who oppose the Common Core.
 Students begin by reading an excerpt from fiction, non-fiction, speeches, and primary sources—both classic and contemporary.

-There are six review lessons, with one after every five lessons, and each review is followed by an assessment.
+There are six review lessons in books F through K—one after every five lessons, and each review is followed by an assessment.
 You will likely spend at least one or two days on the review and a few days on the assessment.
 Both reviews and assessments use a variety of question formats.
 Reviews often require students to write full sentence responses.
 Assessments include questions in the same formats that students will encounter on both the PARCC (Partnership for Assessment of Readiness for College and Careers) and Smarter Balanced Assessment Consortium exams—exams tied to the Common Core.
 In addition, assessments always include a written assignment.
 Interestingly, for the assessment composition tasks students are supposed to work through the writing process with peer review, revisions, and rewrites.
 And some writing assignments require research.
 Clearly, these extend the time required for the assessments beyond a single session.

 For all levels, teacher editions are the same as student workbooks but with overprinted answers.